 Work based on MUSE observations should cite the paper Bacon et al., SPIE 7735, 7 (2010).

 MUSE, the Multi-Unit Spectroscopic Explorer, is an Integral Field Spectrograph located at the Nasmyth B focus of Yepun, the VLT UT4 telescope.
 It has a modular structure composed of 24 identical IFU modules that together sample, in Wide Field Mode (WFM), a near-contiguous 1 squared arcmin field of view.
 Spectrally the instrument samples almost the full optical domain with a mean resolution of 3000.
-Spatially, the instrument is designed to exploit the VLT AO Facility via the GALACSI AO system, sampling the sky with 0.2 arcseconds spatial pixels.
+Spatially, the instrument samples the sky with 0.2 arcseconds spatial pixels in the currently offered Wide Field Mode with natural seeing (WFM-noAO).

 - Formation of galaxies